n2k/dockpeek/README.md

 ---

 <div align="center">
-  <sub>Made with ❤️ for the self-hosted & open-source community</sub>
+  <sub>Made with ❤️ for the self-hosted and open-source community</sub>
   <br>
   <a href="https://github.com/dockpeek/dockpeek/issues">Report a bug</a> •
   <a href="https://github.com/dockpeek/dockpeek/releases">Check releases</a>